-Okumura group hosts outreach activities, once again!
-On March 20 and 21, 2013, local elemetary school students visited Caltech to learn about science from the Okumura group.
-A total of 90 students in 3rd, 4th, and 5th grade saw chemistry demos and participated in exciting hands-on activities.
+Okumura group hosts 130 Pasadena Unified School District students On March 26 and 27, 2014, local elemetary school students from PUSD visited Caltech to learn about science from the Okumura group.
+A record number of 130 students in 4th and 5th grade saw chemistry demos and participated in exciting hands-on activities.
 The Okumura group hosts these outreach activities every year!
 See the Activities page for photos!

 Okumura group moves to Linde + Robinson Laboratory Two of the Okumura group projects have moved to the Ronald and Maxine Linde Center for Global Environmental Science to join scientists from a variety of disciplines who will collaborate toward a better understanding of our global environment.

 Mollner et al, "Rate of Gas Phase Association of the Hydroxyl Radical and Nitrogen Dioxide", Science 29 October 2010: Vol. 330 no. 6004 pp. 646-649.
 Okumura Group research in collaboration with Dr. Stanley Sander (JPL) and Professors Anne McCoy (OSU), Harley (UC Berkeley), and William Carter (UCR) on the reaction between NO2 and OH was recently featured in Science.
 Here are links to the Abstract, Reprint, and Full Text.